 Since 2019, India has been investing more in solar power than coal, for the first time in its history, since its inception.
 This is a huge development, especially in the Indian context, as brought to us by the International Energy Agency.
 The rise of solar power in India is augmented at present by friendly government policies and subsidies in existence.

-The arena of solar power is new and experiential, at the time, and the future is now, if you are looking forth to reap benefits, not only for yourself but also for your global community.
-While we wreathe and panic in the midst of a pandemic, and wait for a post Covid19 universe, we know we would suffer an economic recession that might take a good deal of ten years to deal with.
+The arena of solar power is new and experiential at the time, and the future is now if you are looking forth to reap benefits, not only for yourself but also for your global community.
+While we wreathe and panic in the midst of a pandemic and wait for a post Covid19 universe, we know we would suffer an economic recession that might take a good deal of ten years to deal with.
 What follows a recession in the economy is an inflation of prices.
-If you want to remain in business in the next ten years, while reducing energy costs and investment prices, your next best move could be investing in solar.
-Here are the top 4 reasons why energy experts believe the solar investment is a must:
+If you want to remain in business in the next ten years while reducing energy costs and investment prices, your next best move could be to invest in solar.
+Here are the top 4 reasons why energy experts believe solar investment is a must:

 - Stable Returns: Even with the economy in the grip of a recession, and incoming inflation, your solar investments are essentially lower risk and offers you stable returns that are long term and would keep coming even in an economy that’s directly related to inflation.

 - Increasing Demand for Energy: With the economy all set to put itself back on its feet globally, we would see an overwhelming increase in the demand for energy consumption, which would lead to an increase in prices for conventional energy sources which are fossil fuel-based.
 The International Energy Agency predicts that solar power would be the most predominant source of energy by 2040, and before the prices increase, it might be a good option for you to invest right at the start.